smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 ## Overview

+In this part of our repository you will find information about board count modeling at the bus stop level, and maximum occupancy at the trip level.

 ### Getting Started

-The [Preliminary-Information](Preliminary-Information.html) explains and shows the all the data set and how it is implemented into the web App.
-For those of you who are not familiar with [R Cran](https://cran.r-project.org/) and [R Studio](https://rstudio.com/), please review this document if you want to understand the basic commands for data analysis and visualization.
+R is an open source software that can be downloaded from [R Cran](https://cran.r-project.org/).
+Also, **R Studio** is the most widely used interpreter, and it can be downloaded from [R Studio](https://rstudio.com/).

-## Files and Characteristics
+## Folders and Characteristics

+### Folder 1

+### Related Notebooks

 This folder is where the analysis and results are kept.